 Which of these subjects do you find the most interesting?

 Teaching may be a foreign concept to you if you are a career changer, particularly if you have no prior instructional experience.
-Before you develop the first draft of your resume, you need to know exactly what is required of an educator, as well as the subject area you would like to teach.
+Before crafting the initial version of your resume, you must clearly understand the expectations for educators in your desired subject area.

 Once you have a better understanding of the fundamental tasks, you can tailor your resume and cover letter appropriately and prepare yourself for the interview that is sure to follow.